libp2p/specs/webrtc/README.md

   Note, one can role out a new version of the libp2p WebRTC protocol through a new multiaddr protocol, e.g. `/webrtc-2`.

-- _Why do an authentication handshake on top of an established WebRTC connection?
-Why not only exchange signatures of ones TLS fingerprint signed with ones libp2p private key?_
+- _Why exchange fingerprints in an additional authentication handshake on top of an established WebRTC connection?
+Why not only exchange signatures of ones TLS fingerprints signed with ones libp2p private key on the plain WebRTC connection?_

-  This is prone to replay attacks.
+  Once _A_ and _B_ established a WebRTC connection, _A_ sends `signature_libp2p_a(fingerprint_a)` to _B_ and vice versa.
+While this has the benefit of only requring two messages, thus one round trip, it is prone to a key compromise and replay attack.
+Say that _E_ is able to attain `signature_libp2p_a(fingerprint_a)` and somehow compromise _A_'s TLS private key, _E_ can now impersonate _A_ without knowing _A_'s libp2p private key.

+  If one requires the signatures to contain both fingerprints, e.g.
+  `signature_libp2p_a(fingerprint_a, fingerprint_b)`, the above attack still
+  works, just that _E_ can only impersonate _A_ when talking to _B_.

+  Adding a cryptographic identifier of the unique connection (i.e. session) to the fingerprint would protect against this attack.
+To the best of our knowledge the browser does not give us access to such identifier.